hyppenny/DistributedFileSystem/README.md

 Lock Service: Function: Lock the file using and unlock the file

 First, start the server, the client can assess file and folder on server.

+The implementation is done by many seraching online and disscuing with others.